1. Each hero journey has a tension arc

 6. Where stories can be placed - externally and internally

-I also recommend setting a customer-related success story at the beginning of every meeting.
-Under the heading "The customer speaks", this gets the best seat: agenda item number one on the agenda.
-In each case, one participant reports on a customer enthusiasm story that has produced the company.
+Use all existing means of communication and touchpoints to place stories there (instead of boring facts).
+I also recommend putting a customer-related success story at the beginning of every meeting.
+Under the heading “The customer speaks”, this is given the best place: agenda item number one on the agenda.
+In turn, one participant reports on a customer enthusiasm story that the company produced.

 We should be dealing with We-Stories, that is, with those in which several areas were involved.
 This promotes the spirit of the community and the feeling of being in us.
 It is also about finding the secret customers' enthusiasm of the company, the gloom, which the bright light of the public does not like.
 They often have the best stories available.